sorecords/gridbreaker/README.md

 Grid Breaker add-on for Blender 2.93 for generating grid-like meshes with controllable randomizied parameters

 # WARNING
-This is PRE-ALPHA version of the add-on, USE IT AT YOUR OWN RISK!
+This is readme for the PRE-ALPHA version of the add-on.
+To be updated soon.
+USE IT AT YOUR OWN RISK!
 The author of this program assumes no responsibility for any issues caused by the use of this add-on, in any way.
 It hasn't been tested much, it may currently work pretty slow and it may be strongly modified in the future.

 # INSTALL
 * download zip-file (don't unpack)